What does the term primary forest mean? Can such forest be felled and how much of this type of forest is there in Sweden?

 The FAO publishes a report on the state of the world’s forests – the Global Forest Resources Assessment – every five years.
 The report is based on data submitted by respective countries and includes data on primary forests.
 In 2020, Sweden reported that there was just over two million hectares of primary forest in Sweden, approximately eight per cent of its total forest area.
 This figure is based on statistics from the Swedish National Forest Inventory.

 However, there is doubt over whether this number is accurate because according to the definition, areas must be of a certain size to be classed as primary forests.
-Swedish National Forest Inventory figures are based on sample inventories consisting of small sample areas, and the does not take into account the definition’s area size requirement.
+Swedish National Forest Inventory figures are based on sample inventories consisting of small sample areas, and does not take into account the definition’s area size requirement.
 This means that there is a risk that Sweden’s reported area of primary forest is an overestimate.

 Is it permitted to fell primary forests?